 - Which authority is making the request, and is the request reasonable?
 Some authorities are more aggressive than others; this is worth factoring in when setting the response strategy.
 Equally important is determining whether there are multiple authorities involved.
 Requests from less familiar jurisdictions, where the independence of prosecutors and the judiciary might be less assured, pose additional questions: Is there a political or monetary motivation?
 Are employees at risk of arrest and imprisonment without adequate due process?
 And what are the rules of corporate liability, if any?
 A request for information should be carefully reviewed to ensure that it appears reasonable in terms of scope and the basis for the request, and should state the power under which the request was made.

-The company will at an early stage start to think about whether it has the responsive data and the appropriate process for collecting it.
-Data from digital devices to be produced to the authorities should be collected in a forensically sound way.
-At a high level, this means that the collection is carried out by skilled persons who can retrieve and preserve whole images of various types of devices in a manner that is repeatable with consistent results.
-It is vital to capture all relevant material, and having a systematic and methodical approach, which is clearly recorded, will help.
-The investigation support team should include someone with detailed knowledge of the company’s IT systems and structure and will be, preferably, experienced in data extractions.
+The company will at an early stage start to think about whether it has the responsive data and the appropriate process for preserving and collecting it.
+Data from digital devices to be produced to the authorities should be safeguarded from deletion or destruction and then collected in a forensically sound way.
+At a high level, this means that the collection is carried out by skilled persons who can retrieve and preserve whole images of various types of devices in a manner that is repeatable with consistent results, and that all steps taken are recorded and auditable.
+It is vital to capture all relevant material, and having a systematic and methodical approach will help.
+The investigation support team should include someone with detailed knowledge of the company’s IT systems and structure and will, preferably, be experienced in data extractions.

 There are numerous, often competing, concerns when a company produces documents to the authorities.
 One obvious but important concern is the impact that the disclosed material might have on (1) the authority’s investigation, or even pre-investigation, and (2) the company’s status with the authority.
-Another concern is to identify and then to protect any intellectual property, trade secrets or proprietary information, or commercially sensitive information that might be contained, or decipherable, from the material to be disclosed.
+Another concern is to identify and then to protect any intellectual property, trade secrets or proprietary information, or commercially sensitive information that might be contained in, or decipherable from, the material to be disclosed.
 This concern will accentuate when the company is co-operating with several international and domestic authorities, or where multiple authorities have taken, or could take, an interest.
 The disclosed material could end up being shared between the various authorities, which could result in the limitations on use that the disclosed material can be put to in one jurisdiction not applying in another.
+As a result, the disclosing party cannot necessarily ensure that the limitations on use – which applied in the jurisdiction in which the material had been disclosed – will be enforced in a separate jurisdiction in which the material is now available.

 Special care must be taken at the start and throughout the investigation to have clear records of who is authorised on behalf of the company to instruct and receive advice from external lawyers, and is therefore the client.
 The purpose of any internal investigation is important also and should be recorded.
-Is it to obtain legal advice on the company’s position in relation to a law enforcement or regulatory authority’s interest?
-Is it to gather information for the purposes of a disclosure to the authorities?
-Or, is it to do with actual or contemplated litigation, or a combination of reasons?
+Is the purpose to obtain legal advice on the company’s position in relation to a law enforcement or regulatory authority’s interest?
+Is it to gather information to disclose to the authorities?
+Or is it to do with actual or contemplated litigation, or a combination of reasons?

 Adherence to data protection principles is another important concern, especially when the information is being provided voluntarily and there is not the protection given by a document production order or subpoena, which usually overrides any local data protection rules.
-Since 25 May 2018, article 48 of the EU General Data Protection Regulation (GDPR) has restricted the ability of companies to transfer information out of the European Union to respond to orders or requests of foreign courts or authorities.
-Under the article, personal data can only be transferred outside the European Union to respond to, for example, law enforcement or regulatory subpoenas or production orders, or court orders for disclosure, through the mutual legal assistance treaty route or other provision of the GDPR.
-As the application of article 48 is yet to be examined by the courts, it is unclear whether voluntary disclosure to the authorities is covered.
+Since 25 May 2018, Article 48 of the EU General Data Protection Regulation (GDPR) has restricted the ability of companies to transfer information out of the European Union in order to respond to orders or requests of foreign courts or authorities.
+Under this Article, personal data can only be transferred outside the European Union to respond to law enforcement or regulatory subpoenas or production orders, or court orders for disclosure, through the mutual legal assistance treaty route or other provisions of the GDPR.
+As the application of Article 48 is yet to be examined by the courts, it is unclear whether voluntary disclosure to the authorities is caught by the Article.

 There will often be a wide pool of employees, a few of whom might be ‘suspects’ or ‘targets’, who hold relevant information.
 It is important to first identify which, if any, of those employees should be notified of the data collection, bearing in mind the SFO cautioning against putting employees on notice and its desire to have the data collection undertaken with minimal risk of interference.
-Local law on data collection and the company’s own policies on data collection and the giving of notice or even obtaining the express consent of the employee to the collection will also need to be considered.
+The Corporate Co-operation Guidance states that the SFO should be consulted before interviewing employees (or taking any HR action).
+When collecting data from employees, the corporation should be mindful of local laws and the company’s policies on data collection, as well the potential need to give notice or obtain consent from the employee.
 The key is to weigh any risk of relevant information being destroyed, and displeasing the requesting authority, if notice of the data collection is given to employees against any specific local law requirements and internal data collection policies.

-Less common is work material being stored on personal devices.
+A less common problem is where work material has been stored on personal devices.
 If that same material also exists on a work device or on the company’s servers, it can be collected from there rather than from the employee’s personal device.
 Clearly, it is not possible for a company to covertly extract data from an employee’s personal device but it may be possible to do so with the employee’s express consent.
-Such situations should be catered for in the contract of employment and company internal policies.
+Such situations should be catered for in the contract of employment and the company’s internal policies.

 As a best practice, companies should guard against this thorny issue of commingling of personal and business information by instituting appropriately tailored policies.
 It may not, however, be reasonable to expect that a company device will never be used for some personal purposes but companies should provide written limitations on the kinds of use that are acceptable and permitted.
 In any event, the transfer of business data through personal devices or email accounts should always be prohibited.